JoseRoca/WinFBX/docs/String Management/CRegExp Class.md

 (555) 123-4567
 ```

-Swaps to words and remover the comma.
+Swaps to words and removes the comma.

 ```
 #INCLUDE ONCE "Afx/CRegExp.inc"